Skip to main content

 }

 The summary is generated by a faster model to keep latency low.
-It replaces the previous summary on each turn, acting as a rolling context window rather than a growing history.
+It replaces the previous summary on each turn, acting as a rolling memory window rather than a growing history.

 Multi-agent platforms